 A South Korean manager, one of about 400 who remained at Kaesong, said he had been sitting in an unheated office most of the day with four colleagues.
 Normally, they would be busy checking orders and examining the clothes they produce.
 But with no work and no television or radio, the manager said they did nothing but "think about the South."

 "I feel hungry and cold here," he said as a soft drizzle fell on Kaesong.

 Gas and oil is typically sent from the South to keep the heat flowing and the factories churning, but North Korea has closed the border to all workers and goods bound for Kaesong.

 "We can't work in Kaesong anymore," he said, declining to be identified because of company rules.
 "I don't have any good memories left."

 The five will share two cars and drive across the border Wednesday.

-Pyongyang has unleashed a torrent of threats at Seoul and Washington following U.N. sanctions punishing the North for its third nuclear test, on Feb.
-12, and joint military exercises between the U.S. and South Korea that allies call routine but that Pyongyang sees as invasion preparation.
+The pull-out is part of a torrent of provocations and threats North Korea has unleashed at Seoul and Washington in recent weeks.
+The North is angry at U.N. sanctions punishing it for its third nuclear test on Feb.
+12, as well as joint military exercises between the U.S. and South Korea that the allies call routine but that Pyongyang sees as preparation for an invasion.

-"North Korea should stop doing wrong behavior and make a right choice for the future of the Korean nation," Park said at the start of a regular Cabinet Council meeting, according to a South Korean media pool report posted on the website of her office.
+"North Korea should stop doing wrong behavior and make a right choice for the future of the Korean nation," Park said at the start of a regular Cabinet Council meeting, according to a South Korean media pool report posted on her office's website.

-The Kaesong complex is the last symbol of inter-Korean rapprochement projects from previous eras of cooperation.
-Other projects such as reunions of families separated by war and tours to a scenic North Korean mountain became stalled in recent years.
+For South Korea, Kaesong's significance goes beyond money.
+It is the last symbol of inter-Korean cooperation.
+Other projects from previous eras of cooperation such as reunions of families separated by war and tours to a scenic North Korean mountain stopped in recent years.